Last updated: October 9, 2025

 docker ps -a

-For us, the most important parameter is the container ID, which we will use in the next step.
+For us, the most critical parameter is the container ID, which we will use in the next step.

 CONTAINER ID IMAGE COMMAND CREATED STATUS